Growth Options and Firm Valuation

 - Financial Markets

-This paper studies the relation between firm value and a firm's growth options.
-We find strong empirical evidence that (average) Tobin's Q increases with firm-level volatility.
-However, the significance mainly comes from R&D firms, which have more growth options than non-R&D firms.
-By decomposing firm-level volatility into its systematic and unsystematic part, we also document that only idiosyncratic volatility has a significant effect on valuation.
+This paper studies the relationship between firm value and a firm's growth options.
+We find strong empirical evidence that Tobin's Q increases with firm-level volatility.
+The significance mainly comes from R&D firms, which have more growth options than non-R&D firms.
+By decomposing firm-level volatility into its systematic and unsystematic part, we document that only idiosyncratic volatility has a significant effect on valuation.
 Second, we analyze the relation of stock returns to realized contemporaneous idiosyncratic volatility and R&D expenses.
-Single sorting on idiosyncratic volatility yields a significant negative relation between portfolio alphas and contemporaneous idiosyncratic volatility for non-R&D portfolios, whereas in a four-factor model the portfolio alphas of R&D portfolios are all positive.
-Double sorting on idiosyncratic volatility and R&D expenses also reveals these differences between R&D and non-R&D firms.
-To control for several explanatory variables simultaneously, we also run panel regressions of portfolio alphas which confirm the relative importance of idiosyncratic volatility that is amplified by R&D expenses.
+Sorting on idiosyncratic volatility yields a significant negative relationship between portfolio alphas and contemporaneous idiosyncratic volatility for non-R&D portfolios.

 - Link to the publication